Class 12 English NCERT Solutions Chapter-1 Poem - My Mother at Sixty-six - Free PDF Download

 One single downloaded file will assist students a lot by giving them a full guide on Class 12 English poetry Chapter 1 for free of cost.

-Ans: When the poet was leaving home, seeing her mother's pallid face filled her with a lot of pain.
-According to the poet, the 'ashen' face of her mother indicates washed away life and colour.
+When the poet was leaving home, seeing her mother's pallid face filled her with a lot of pain.
+According to the poet, the 'ashen' face of her mother.
 It was similar to a corpse in the poet's view that makes it painful for her.
 Thus, she realises that her mother grew old and is getting near to death.
 Further, such painful thoughts make her remember the fear and the grief she felt of not having her mother around in childhood.
 Her smile also was a sign of how powerless she was to handle the inevitable reality.
 All these views increased her sadness of going away from her mother.

-Q2.
-Describe the Comparison Made Between the Mother's Face and 'the Late Winter's Moon'.
+2. Describe the comparison made between the mother's face and 'the Late Winter's Moon'.

-Ans: My Mother at Sixty Six by Kamala Das is a sentimental piece of poetry written in a single sentence.
-Depicting her love, the attachment, along with the pain of separation from her ageing mother, the poem beautifully paints her emotions all along the poem using powerful imagery and metaphors.
+My Mother at Sixty Six by Kamala Das is a sentimental piece of poetry written in a single sentence.
+Depicting her love, the attachment, along with the pain of separation from her ageing mother, the poem beautifully paints her emotions using powerful imagery and metaphors.
 My Mother at Sixty Six is the best possible elaboration of the bond between a mother and her daughter.
 A better elaboration could be obtained on the Vedantu website as well as Vedantu mobile app.
-These resources provided by vedantu are free of cost.
+These resources provided by Vedantu are free of cost.

 As she is going to the airport, Das realises that her mother has gotten old, her healthy face has turned grey and the poet’s childhood fear of separation and loss surfaces again.